 Conor is a character.
 Some fighters actually say he’s a very nice guy behind the curtain.
 It’s all part of the strategy, making sure people talk about him.
 This has helped him promoting his fights and changing his career from a struggling upcoming fighter to a multimillion businessman.

 Within two years of signing with UFC, Conor got a shot at the interim title belt while the champion Aldo was out.
 He then predicted how he would beat Aldo for his comeback.
-McGregor is one of the best trash-talkers you’ll ever seen, and he uses that to his advantage to get into his opponents head and hype the fights!
+McGregor is one of the best trash-talkers you’ll ever see, and he uses that to his advantage to get into his opponents’ head and hype the fights!
 This is one of the reasons his personal brand helped him become a well-paid fighter.
-His tailored suits, his accent, his big chest-tattoo, all that makes McGregor unique and recognizable.
-All this helped him stand out in a championship who had 500+ fighters in 2015.
+His tailored suits, his accent, his big chest tattoo, all that makes McGregor unique and recognizable.
+All this helped him stand out in a championship that had 500+ fighters in 2015.

 I can make you rich.
 I’ll change your bum life.
 When you sign to fight me, it’s a celebration.
 You ring back home, you ring your wife – baby, we’ve done it.
 We’re rich, baby.
 Conor McGregor made us rich.
 Break out the red panties.

 Building a strong personal brand also allowed the Irish fighter to diversify his revenue: